orimdominic/udacity-monolith-to-microservices-full-code/README.md

    npx eslint --ext .js,.ts src/ --fix
    ```
 4. `set_env.sh` is really for your backend application.
 Frontend applications have a different notion of how to store configurations.
 Configurations for the application endpoints can be configured inside of the `environments/environment.*ts` files.
-5. In `set_env.sh`, environment variables are set with `export $VAR=value`.
+5. In `set_env.sh`, environment variables are set with `export $VAR=value` or `source set_env.sh` if you are on UNIX.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.